Dangers Of Dry Mouth

 Have you ever woken up to your mouth feeling dry or sticky?

 Are you constantly sipping on water to combat the dryness in your mouth?
 Does your breath smell unpleasant?
 You are not alone; new statistics show 1 in 4 adults suffer from xerostomia.
+Before we go over the dangers of dry mouth, let us take a deeper look into what it is and what causes it.

 Xerostomia, dry mouth, is the result of the body not producing enough saliva.
 Without saliva, patients are at a greater risk for cavities and gum infections like gingivitis and periodontal disease.
 With less than optimal saliva it is more difficult to taste, chew and swallow food.